 CMS projects what Medicare would have paid a provider on payment suspension based on the 12 months of claims history preceding the payment suspension effectuated date.
 Using the paid claims in this period, CMS calculates the weighted moving average for each month in a future six-month period to project the Medicare payments that provider would have received.
-The sum of the
+The sum of the payment projections for each month represents the costs avoided for the provider during their six-month payment suspension period.

-&lt;sup>188 Within the 12-month look-back period, CMS identifies the date of the earliest processed payment and then determines the number of months from that date to the payment suspension effectuated date; this span is the historical payment window.
+Within the 12-month look-back period, CMS identifies the date of the earliest processed payment and then determines the number of months from that date to the payment suspension effectuated date; this span is the historical payment window.
 For a provider with a historical payment window spanning fewer than six months, CMS uses a simpler but mathematically sufficient linear projection methodology based on the provider's average payment in the historical payment window, instead of the weighted moving average projection methodology.